koldaniel/sql-server/examples/cs/Windows/VSCode/README.md

 #Visual Studio Code
-The C# application was developed using Visual Studio Code.
+The C# applications was developed using Visual Studio Code.